jjanvier/tdd.sh/README.md

         command: docker-compose run --rm php vendor/bin/phpspec run -v
         git:
             amend: true # commits will be amended when tests are green
+            add: "*.php doc/*" # all PHP files and all files present in the "doc" folder will be added to the index
         timer: 60 # you'll receive a small notification if your steps are still red after 60 seconds
     ut_go: # another alias
         command: go test ./... -v
-        # if no "git" key is configured, commits won't be amended: the previous message will be reused
+        # if no "git.amend" key is configured, commits won't be amended: the previous message will be reused
+        # if no "git.add" key is configured, all files will be added to the index.
+It's equivalent to "git add ."
         # if no "timer" key is defined, no notification will pop
 ```